arista-eosplus/ztpserver/docs/config.rst

 Additional details on each action are available in the :doc:`actions` module docs.

+.. note:: While the URL attribute MAY be a full URL to another server, that server MUST be capable of returning the same meta-data which ZTPServer returns.
+Presently this is an application/json encoded response with the "size" and "sha1" hash of the file available from the following paths:

+    * /meta/actions/<name>
+    * /meta/files/<name>

 e.g.

 Assume that we have a block of configuration that adds a list of